Frequently Asked Questions

 How will resuming operations reduce carbon intensity?

-Resuming operations will reduce the need for oil tanker traffic off California’s coast by replacing approximately 1 million barrels per month of foreign crude oil imports with local production.
+Resuming operations will reduce the need for oil tanker traffic off California’s coast by replacing over 1 million barrels per month of imported oil with local production.
 This reduction in long-distance marine transportation can lower carbon intensity by up to 75% compared to current import methods.

 What environmental safeguards are in place?